Marshawn Lynch's Success and Achievements in Timeline

 January 8, 2011: "Beast Quake" Touchdown Run

-On January 8, 2011, in his first career playoff game against the New Orleans Saints, Marshawn Lynch had a 67-yard touchdown run known as the "Beast Quake."
-He broke nine tackles and threw Saints cornerback Tracy Porter to the ground.
-The play's name comes from Lynch's nickname, "Beast Mode," and the seismograph reading caused by celebrating fans.
+On January 8, 2011, in his first career playoff game against the New Orleans Saints, Lynch had a 67-yard touchdown run, breaking nine tackles and throwing Saints cornerback Tracy Porter to the ground.
+This run became known as the "Beast Quake" due to fan movement registering on a seismograph.

 January 24, 2012: Added to NFC Pro Bowl Roster

-On January 24, 2012, Marshawn Lynch was added to the NFC Pro Bowl roster to replace San Francisco 49ers running back Frank Gore.
+On January 24, 2012, Lynch was added to the NFC Pro Bowl roster to replace San Francisco 49ers running back Frank Gore.
+He was ranked 94th by his fellow players on the NFL Top 100 Players of 2012.

 2013: Significant Contributor for the Seahawks

-In 2013, Marshawn Lynch was named as a First-team All-Pro and was elected into the 2013 Pro Bowl as a reserve, recognizing his outstanding performance during the season.
+In 2013 Lynch started all 16 regular-season games accumulating 1,590 yards rushing on 315 attempts, and scoring 11 touchdowns.
+Lynch was named as a First-team All-Pro and was elected into the 2013 Pro Bowl as a reserve.

 2014: Super Bowl XLVIII Victory

-During the regular-season finale of 2017, Marshawn Lynch became the 31st player in NFL history to rush for over 10,000 rushing yards.
+During the 2017 regular-season finale, Lynch became the 31st player in NFL history to rush for over 10,000 rushing yards.
 He finished the season with 207 carries for 891 rushing yards and seven rushing touchdowns.

 2019: Playoff Touchdowns

-In 2019, Marshawn Lynch's three additional playoff touchdowns moved him into fourth place on the all-time postseason rushing touchdowns list, tying with Terrell Davis and John Riggins with a total of 12.
+In 2019, Marshawn Lynch's three additional playoff touchdowns moved him into fourth place on the all-time postseason rushing touchdowns list, tying him with Terrell Davis and John Riggins with 12.

-On January 12, 2020, Marshawn Lynch was noncommittal about returning to the Seahawks for the 2020 NFL season during a postgame interview, saying, "We'll see what's happening."
-Coach Pete Carroll echoed this sentiment.
-Also, Lynch was named to the Pro Football Hall of Fame All-2010s Team.
+On January 12, 2020, Marshawn Lynch responded to a question about potentially returning to the Seahawks for the 2020 NFL season with "We'll see what's happening."
+Seahawks head coach Pete Carroll also commented on Lynch's return, stating, "We'll see.
+You never know."
+Lynch was also named to the Pro Football Hall of Fame All-2010s Team.

 2020: Honorary Degree from Princeton University